 - Brochures, newsletters, or any documents detailing the agency's community policing efforts as specified in your award application, particularly in the following key areas: - Organizational commitment - Community policing principles found in mission and values statements, policy and procedures manuals, etc. - Community policing training information from the academy - Problem-solving activities - Building on information systems to enhance crime analysis capabilities - Identifying crime problems by looking at crime trends - Identifying crime problems with members of the community or other government agencies - Preventing crime by focusing on conditions that lead to crime - Community partnerships - Meetings with community members to learn about specific problems - Locating offices or stations within neighborhoods - Use of volunteers - Providing community policing training to citizens - Police participation in community organization working groups and/or special programs for schools and other interest groups which enhance crime prevention

-Appendix E. Whistleblower protection (41 U.S.C. § 4712)
+Appendix E. Enhancement of contractor protection from reprisal for disclosure of certain information (41 U.S.C. § 4712)

 Enhancement of contractor protection from reprisal for disclosure of certain information